Julian-Sommer/chen-dai-2025-lightcurve-model/README.md

 ### Performance Tips

 - Use `--time_bins 1000` for quick tests
-- Use `--time_bins 5000` for publication-quality results
+- Use `--time_bins 5000` for higher quality results
-- Parameter studies automatically optimize time resolution

-### Physics Validation

-The code automatically validates physics consistency:
-- Reports Bondi accretion rates
-- Compares override values to calculated values
-- Warns about unphysical parameter combinations